 - FOR THE PIE CRUST

-- In a medium bowl whisk together the flour, sugar and baking powder, cut in the butter with a pastry blender until it resembles coarse crumbs, then add the egg and egg yolk, bring it together slightly with a fork.
+- In a medium bowl whisk together the flour (start with 1 3/4 cups) sugar and baking powder, cut in the butter with a pastry blender until it resembles coarse crumbs, then add the egg and egg yolk, bring it together slightly with a fork.
+If dough is too wet then add extra flour, one tablespoon at a time.

 - Turn onto a lightly floured surface, work the dough together to form a soft dough (if too sticky add a little more flour).
 Wrap in plastic and refrigerate for at least 30 minutes.